sftpplus/sftpplus-docs/src/doc_source/operation/filesystem-access.rst

 Virtual folders from multiple groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When an account is member of multiple groups, it will get access to all the virtual folders defined for the associated groups.
+When an account is a member of multiple groups, it gets access to all the virtual folders defined for the associated groups.

 For example, based on the configuration from below, user JohnD will have access to both `/sales-emea` and `/sales-uk` virtual folders::